UServeUtah High School Council

 Image

-From St. George to Smithfield, 2021-2022 youth council members made a difference in their local communities.
+The 2022-2023 High School Council was comprised of 13 high school students.
+They had the opportunity to collaborate with and learn from each other, develop leadership skills, and gain an in-depth understanding of the Community Engagement Pathways.
+Council members made a difference in their local communities all across Utah.
 They planned and executed community engagement projects involving youth volunteers.
 Not only did these activities promote youth volunteerism, but they also addressed global and local community issues.
 Council members completed a needs assessment, logic model, and final report of their projects, which will help influence UServeUtah’s youth volunteerism initiatives.

-We would like to thank the 2021-2022 UServeUtah Youth Council for their service, leadership, and impacts made during this unprecedented year.
-These young leaders completed projects with a total of over 1,546.5 volunteer hours.
+We would like to thank the 2022-2023 UServeUtah High School Council for their service, leadership, and impacts made during their term.
+These young leaders completed projects with a total of over 751 volunteer hours.

 Past Years